corylanou/go_intro/README.md

 If all else fails, you can use twitter to reach out to us.

-Lesson 1 - Installing Go
+Lesson 1 - Installing Go (15 minutes)
 -----------

 # Instructions for Mac